-Defining an instance means providing an implementation for the interface for a specific type.
+Defining an instance means providing an implementation for the interface of a specific type.

 When we call the function

-show on a data type, the compiler will search the instance of
+show on a data type, the compiler will search the type's

 ghci> show True "True" ghci> show 187 "187" ghci> show "Hello" "\"Hello\""